javashs/SCRN/README.md

 Step 2: Split the dataset.
 Run the get_patch.py file under the util file.
 Split segy files into patches and save them in npy data format.

-Part 3: Training patches data.
+Step 3: Training patches data.
 Please run the train.py file directly.

-Part 4: Test the model.
+Step 4: Test the model.
 Choose an optimal model to use on the test data.
 Please run the test.py file directly.